aryantaneja01/file_management_system/README.md

 Monitoring and error tracking are integrated with AWS CloudWatch.
 You can access logs and metrics from your AWS CloudWatch console to identify and troubleshoot issues.

-Contributing

-Contributions are welcome!
-Please submit any bug reports, feature requests, or pull requests to the GitHub repository.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Just like before, replace the placeholders like `yourusername`, `your_access_key`, `your_secret_key`, `your_bucket_name`, and `your_namespace` with the actual values specific to your application and AWS environment.